Code of Conduct

 Our financial aid staff abides by a strict code of conduct.

-LIM College’s financial aid professionals shall:
+LIM College’s financial aid professionals and other covered employees shall:

-- Refrain from taking any action for his or her personal benefit.
+- Refrain from taking any action for their personal benefit.

 - Be objective in making decisions and advising LIM College regarding relationships with any entity involved in any aspect of student financial aid.